-The address of the Fund's manager is as follows:

-Falcom Financial Services Olaya Street, P.O.
-884 Riyadh 11421, Kingdom of Saudi Arabia
+The address of the Fund's manager is as follows: Falcom Financial Services Olaya Street, P.O.
+Box 884 Riyadh 11421 Kingdom of Saudi Arabia

-The Fund's manager is dealing with unit holders as it is independent unit, therefore, the Fund's manager prepares separate financial statements for the Fund.
+In dealing with the Unitholders, the Fund's manager considers the Fund as an independent accounting unit.
+Accordingly, the Fund's manager prepares separate financial statements for the Fund.
+In addition, the Unitholders are considered as owners benefiting from the Fund's assets.

-The Capital Market Authority ("CMA") license was granted to the Fund on 12 Rabi Al Awwal 1428H (corresponding to March 31, 2007).
-The Fund commenced operations on November 18, 2007.
+The Capital Market Authority (CMA) license to establish the Fund was obtained on Jumada Al-Thani 10, 1441H (corresponding to February 4, 2020).
+The Fund commenced its activities on Shaban 14, 1441H (corresponding to April 8, 2020).

-The Fund is subject to the provisions of the Investment Fund Regulations ("IFR") issued by CMA on 3 Dhu al-Hijjah 1427H (corresponding to December 24, 2006) as amended by CMA's board on 16 Shabaan 1437H (corresponding to May 23, 2016) which clarifies the requirements for the operation of the investment funds in the Kingdom of Saudi Arabia.
+The Fund is governed by the provisions of Investment Funds Regulations issued by the CMA on Dhul Hijja 3, 1427H (corresponding to December 24, 2006) as amended by the CMA Board on Shaaban 16, 1437H (corresponding to May 23, 2016) detailing requirements for the operation of investment funds within the Kingdom of Saudi Arabia.